Esoteric Language Models: A Family of Any-Order Diffusion LLMs: Experimental Details

-\subsection{Experimental details}
+\section{Experimental Details}

-\subsubsection{Low discrepancy sampler}
+\subsection{Low discrepancy sampler}

-To reduce variance during training we use a low-discrepancy sampler, similar to that proposed \citet{kingma2021variational}.
+To reduce variance during training we use a low-discrepancy sampler, similar to that in \citet{kingma2021variational}.
 Specifically, when processing a minibatch of $N$ samples, instead of independently sampling $N$ from a uniform distribution, we partition the unit interval and sample the time step for each sequence $i \in \{1,\ldots,N\}$ from a different portion of the interval $t_i \sim U[\frac{i-1}{N}, \frac{i}{N}]$.
-This ensures that our sampled timesteps are more evenly spaced across the interval $[0,1]$, reducing the variance of the ELBO.
+This ensures that our sampled timesteps are evenly spaced across the interval $[0,1]$, reducing ELBO variance.

-\subsubsection{Likelihood evaluation}
+\subsection{Likelihood evaluation}

-We use a single monte-carlo estimate for $t$ to evaluate the likelihood.
+We use a single monte-carlo estimate for $t$ for each example to evaluate the likelihood.
 We use a low discrepancy sampler \citep{kingma2021variational} to reduce the variance of the estimate.

-\subsubsection{Language modeling}
+\subsection{Language modeling}

 We detokenize the One Billion Words dataset following \cite{lou2024discrete, sahoo2024simple}, whose code can be found \href{https://github.com/louaaron/Score-Entropy-Discrete-Diffusion/blob/main/data.py}{here}\footnote{https://github.com/louaaron/Score-Entropy-Discrete-Diffusion/blob/main/data.py}.
 We tokenize the One Billion Words dataset with the \texttt{bert-base-uncased} tokenizer, following \citet{austin2021structured, he2022diffusionbert}.
 We concatenate and wrap sequences (also known as sequence packing) to a length of 128 \citep{raffel2020t5}.
 When wrapping, we add the \texttt{[CLS]} token in-between concatenated sequences.
 The final preprocessed sequences also have the \texttt{[CLS]} token as their first and last token.
+Unlike \citet{sahoo2024simple, lou2024discrete, he2022diffusionbert}, we apply sequence packing to LM1B, {making our setup more challenging and resulting in higher perplexities given the same model} (\tab{tab:ppl}).

-We tokenize OpenWebText with the \texttt{GPT2} tokenizer.
+We tokenize OpenWebText with the \texttt{GPT2}~\citep{radford2019language} tokenizer.
 We concatenate and wrap them to a length of 1,024.
 When wrapping, we add the \texttt{eos} token in-between concatenated sequences.
 Unlike for One Billion Words, the final preprocessed sequences for OpenWebText do not have special tokens as their first and last token.
-Since OpenWebText does not have a validation split, we leave the last 100k docs as validation.
+Since OpenWebText does not have a test split, we leave the last 100k docs as test.